Taut foliations, left-orders, and pseudo-Anosov mapping tori

-See \cref{subfig:sec1}.
+See \cref{fig:sec1}.

-\begin{prop} $\J$ is flat. \end{prop} \begin{proof} Consider three types of short arcs in $\Mpunc$: eastward arcs, northward arcs, and transverse arcs (i.e. arcs contained in flowlines of the suspension flow of $\phi$).
+\begin{prop} $\J$ is flat. \end{prop} \begin{proof} Consider three types of short arcs in $\Mpunc$: eastward arcs, northward arcs, and transverse arcs (ie arcs contained in flowlines of the suspension flow of $\phi$).
 Every curve in $\Mpunc$ can be $C^0$ approximated by such curves.
-Recall that by a commutator of, say, eastward and northward arcs, we mean a quadrilateral whose sides alternate between eastward and northward arcs.
 As in \cref{prop:flat1}, it is enough to show that the monodromy of $\J$ around all commutators is trivial.

+First, let's check that the monodromy around a commutator of eastward and northward arcs vanishes (ie the monodromy around the boundary of a rectangle is trivial).
+Let $\gamma_1$ and $\gamma_2$ be the north and south sides of the rectangle respectively.
+The $\theta$-image of any $\Jpar$-parallel section over $\gamma_1$ is also the $\theta$-image of a $\Jpar$-parallel section over $\gamma_2$; this follows from flatness of $\Jpar$ combined with the fact that the $\theta$-image of a $\Jpar$-parallel section along any northward arc is a single point.
+A $\J$-parallel section is formed by patching together $\Jpar$ parallel sections at their asymptotes according to \cref{eqn:jdef}.
+Therefore, the $\theta$-images of $\J$-parallel sections over $\gamma_1$ are also $\theta$-images of $\J$-parallel sections over $\gamma_2$.
+It follows that the desired monodromy is the identity.\plabel{fix2:46}